Olibabba/Final_Coordination/README.md

 ## Hopeful Team

-Sanil Veeravu
+- Sanil Veeravu
-Marsha Curtis
+- Marsha Curtis
-Conor Hanson
+- Conor Hanson
-Oliver Dykstra
+- Oliver Dykstra

 ## Project Ideas

 A few ideas that have been mentioned.
 Add more!
 - News cloud - a news exploration dashboard
-- Crime and heat mapping
+- Crime and heat mapping (Could wrap more angles into this)
-- Car performance analizer module
+- Car performance analyzer module - a plug in for your car to collect and analyze performance metrics.

 ## News Cloud Feasability